Mindful Living Creates Happiness – Spirituality

 Whatever we have been deprived of in early childhood, the formative years of our life, always tends to be our highest aspiration as adults.
 Growing up in poverty and instability, money and creating financial security or even excess for ourselves often tends to be our greatest aspiration.
 Deprived of love and affection, finding a loving relationship tends to be our greatest pursuit.
 Assuming one has discovered the transient and fleeting happiness achieve through endless consumerism, and has moved beyond the ego alluring trappings of society, if we had the luxury of having a somewhat stable and wholesome upbringing, becoming the greatest version of ourselves is often our most determined pursuit, and part of that usually involves expansion into the spiritual expect of ourselves.
 But, though people associate the term “spirituality” with their highest aspiration, they often conflate the idea of spirituality and religion which by contrast, teaches us to export our happiness, well-being, and security to Heaven, believing a power much grander than ourselves will intervene should we need it to.
 It’s a somewhat fatalistic perspective, putting our lives in the hands of a god we’ve never met, but ultimately determines what our fate is.
 It also means that we will never have peace of mind until we shed our mortal coils, and are buried 6 feet under.

 That is not the goal of life!
 Life in the physical plane is one of contrast and struggles that serve as a catalyst in the transformation of expansion of our soul, our spirit, and ultimately, the development of conscious evolution.

 If we look outward it is an endless journey to finding happiness.
-If we turn inward and it is just one moment, where everything changes.
-We are no longer in pursuit of joy, but rather our lives become an expression of our own joyfulness.
+If we turn inward?
+It is just one moment, where everything changes.
+We are no longer involved in an external pursuit of joy, but rather our lives become an expression of our own joyfulness, the way a flower effortlessly releases its fragrance.

 “He who looks outside, DREAMS.
 He who looks inside, AWAKENS.” – Carl Jung